yukikitayama/music/music_composition_1.md

 **Chromatic sequence** means that, in order to keep the distance between pitches exactly the same from one statement of the motif to the next, we need to **sharp** or **flat** certain notes in the subsequent measures.
 This makes us use the pitches that are not found on the key.

+**Intervallic expansion** is the repetition of the melodic motif using larger intervals.
+When using intervallic expansion, the intervals can be made larger by any amount.
+For example, 3rd -> 4th.
+3rd -> 5th, 6th, or 7th.

+- A single interval may be expanded
+- Multiple intervals may be expanded
+- All intervals may be expanded

+**Intervallic compression** is the opposite of intervallic expansion.

+- A single interval may be compressed
+- Multiple intervals may be compressed
+- All intervals may be compressed

+**Octave transfer** is similar to transposition. **After octave transfer, if the motif is still clearly recognizable, then we have done a good job of balancing the principles of uniformity and variety**.

+- A single pitch may be transposed by an octave
+- Several pitches may be transposed by an octave
+- Entire motif may be transposed by an octave

+**Change of tonality** is changing major to minor, or minor to major